kostadindev/knowledge-base-builder/README.md

 OPENAI_API_KEY=your_openai_api_key_here
 ANTHROPIC_API_KEY=your_anthropic_api_key_here

-# Optional if you want to include Github repositories with a high rate limit
+# Optional if you want to include Github repositories with a higher rate limit
 GITHUB_API_KEY=your_github_api_key_here
 ```